daien/daien.github.io/_pages/cv.md

 ### Publications

+NB: this is currently not up to date.

   <ul>{% for post in site.publications reversed %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

 ### Talks

+NB: this is currently not up to date.

   <ul>{% for post in site.talks reversed %}
     {% include archive-single-talk-cv.html %}